Trump warns Zelenskyy to quickly negotiate war's end with Russia or risk not having a nation to lead

 The rhetoric from Trump toward Ukraine comes amid an escalating back-and-forth between the two presidents and rising tensions between the United States and much of Europe over Trump's approach to settling the biggest conflict on the continent since World War II.

-Congress has actually appropriated about $175 billion since Russia invaded Ukraine in February 2022.
+The U.S. has obligated about $183 billion since Russia invaded Ukraine in February 2022, according to the U.S. special inspector general, conducting oversight of American assistance to Ukraine.

-Trump also contended that Zelenskyy was misusing American aid intended for the war effort and had taken advantage of Democratic Joe Biden's administration.
+Trump also contended that Zelenskyy was misusing American aid intended for the war effort and had taken advantage of Democrat Joe Biden's administration.

 The Republican president was riled by Zelenskyy's charge that Trump "lives in this disinformation space” fostered by Moscow.
 “We have seen this disinformation.
 We understand that it is coming from Russia,” Zelenskyy said.